meschedl/Unckless_Lab_Resources/Mentoring_Resources/R_scripts_Learning_R_and_Stats/R-Markdown-and-Survival-Curve-Learning.md

 # there are other code options, but those aren't needed right now
 # then you can put in the code you normally use for loading in a package in this space
 # notice how all the text in this chunk has to be commented
+# if these packages are not installed, install them first
+# install.packages("survival")
+# install.packages("survminer")

 # load in survival and surminer packages
 library("survival")